Flagship Titles

 The Premise

-Cosmic Jailbreak adapts Universal’s 1979 coin-op Cosmic Guerilla into a PET PETSCII game.
+Cosmic Jailbreak adapts Universal’s 1979 coin-op Cosmic Guerilla into a PET PETSCII game, released in 1982.
 The scenario is a role reversal on most shooters: the attacking aliens are trying to rescue prisoners from a central jail structure, and the player must stop them.
-Aliens score 20 points as soldiers; generals (worth 50) turn into three soldiers if hit, adding a risk-reward tension to targeting decisions.
 Aliens chip away at the prison wall brick by brick; if they succeed in breaching it, prisoners escape and the game advances to a harder phase.

 The Title Screen Discrepancy

 The PET version of the game displays “COSMIC FIGHTER” on its title screen rather than “Cosmic Jailbreak.”
 The commercial name “Cosmic Jailbreak” appears only in Commodore’s product catalogue and advertising materials.
-Whether this represents a beta build title, a localisation decision, or a simple naming miscommunication between Hipkin and Commodore’s production team is not documented in available sources.
-The discrepancy is well-documented in the legal case record.
+Whether this represents a development build title that was never updated, a localisation decision, or a naming miscommunication between Hipkin and Commodore’s production team is not documented in available sources.
+The discrepancy became central evidence in the royalty dispute.

 The Royalty Dispute

-After Cosmic Jailbreak shipped and sold, Hipkin sought royalties from Commodore Business Machines.
+After Cosmic Jailbreak shipped and sold well, Hipkin sought royalties from Commodore Business Machines.
 Commodore initially denied the game had been commercially released at all.
-Hipkin’s brother then produced United States advertising materials showing Cosmic Jailbreak was a Commodore best-seller — material Commodore had themselves printed and distributed.
+Hipkin’s brother then produced United States advertising materials showing Cosmic Jailbreak as a Commodore best-seller - material Commodore had themselves printed and distributed.
 Confronted with their own evidence, Commodore settled the royalty claim out of court.

 Videos